Skip to main content

 If a line item cannot be traced to the SOW, expect delay.
 Keep descriptions specific so approval and later dispute review are straightforward.

 Handle tax wording carefully.
 GST/HST treatment is fact-specific, and if GST/HST applies, the invoice must show the applicable rate.
-Use a verified placeholder until confirmed: [Verify GST/HST treatment for this supply.
-If tax applies, show the applicable rate.]
+Verify GST/HST treatment for the specific supply from official or advisor records before using invoice tax wording.
 If services are rendered in Canada, escalate before billing: Regulation 105 applies to payments to non-residents for services rendered in Canada, section 105(1) states a 15% withholding amount, and CRA provides a waiver route via Form R105.

 Do not let AP guess your U.S. tax form.
 Form W-9 is used to request the TIN of a U.S. person; if AP requests a different U.S. withholding form, verify before payment is held in tax review.